my-name-is-p/struceOS-Pegasus-Theme/README.md

 - Info panel with video player.
 - Customizable settings.

 If you have any issues, please open a ticket or let me know on [discord](https://discord.gg/Pa92b2Q2pa)

-# Version 1.3.0 Updates
+# Version 1.3.1 Updates
-1. Updated collection logos
-2. Simplified toggling panels
-3. Fixed background images when searching
-4. Changed audio files for UI sounds
+1. Added favorite toggle to gameView
+2. Fixed favorite icon placement in gameView
+3. Added text labels to games with default banner image
+4. Changed game count to update with filters
-5. Updated header layout and functions
+5. Updated gameView controls to use built in functions
-6. Updated info panel layout and functions
-7. Added Favorites icon

 # Thank yous
 Thank you to both [VGmove (EasyLaunch)](https://github.com/VGmove/EasyLaunch) and [PlayingKarrde (clearOS)](https://github.com/PlayingKarrde/clearOS).
 I used your themes to build this theme.

 # To come in future updates
 1. Gamepad and Keyboard controls for the settings panel
-2. Filter by favorites

 # Controls
 - Keyboard/Mouse